 Shop at Bangkok Shopping Malls – Some of Bangkok’s best bargains are at street markets scattered all over the city.
 However, if you are having major problems breathing in the city’s pollution, avoid the street markets (especially during weekdays when traffic is worse), and shop at one of Bangkok’s many shopping malls instead.

 MBK and Siam Center have great bargains, Siam Paragon and Central World Plaza are two of the largest malls in south east Asia, so sell everything, and Platinum Mall has some of the cheapest prices on clothing in the world.

-You’re still giving custom to the nice lady at the street stall but without breathing in all the gunk in the air.
+You are still giving custom to the nice lady at the street stall, but without breathing in all the gunk in the air.

-Some of them are beautiful and actually give you even more of an insight into real Thai life, and you’ll avoid breathing in the horrendous pollution of busier streets.
+Some of them are beautiful and actually give you even more of an insight into real Thai life, and you will avoid breathing in the horrendous pollution of busier streets.